Research Conflicts of Interest

 - Implementation – at least in the interim – of a management plan that specifies the actions that have been and will be taken to manage the FCOI moving forward; and

 - Completion of a retrospective review of the Investigator’s activities and the PHS-funded research to determine whether any PHS funded research or a portion of it, conducted during the noncompliance period was biased in the design, conduct or reporting of such research within 120 days of the Investigator’s noncompliance.
-Such noncompliance may have occurred due to the Investigator’s failure to disclose an SFI which is deemed an FCOI, NIU’s failure to review or manage said FCOI, or the Investigator’s failure to comply with a management plan.
+Such noncompliance may have occurred due to the Investigator’s failure to disclose an SFI which is deemed an FCOI, the institution's failure to review or manage said FCOI, or the Investigator’s failure to comply with a management plan.

 - The key elements documented in the retrospective review and a description of the impact of the bias on the research project and the institution’s actions/action plan to eliminate or mitigate the effect of the bias